zetkin/checkmarx/checkmarx/README.md

 the QR code is used to infer the document's coordinates, which in turn is used to infer checkbox sizes (in pixels, the sizes in mm must be defined).

-At the moment `pyzbar` is used (which uses the `zbar` project). `zbar` seems a bit unreliable, especially in cases where the QR code has been rotated.
-It also does not output detailed information about the orientation of the QR code, which could be very useful to speed up processing time.

-Library requirements:
-* Python 3
-* `zbar` (install using your package manager of choice)
-* Python requirements in `setup.py`
+At the moment [`quirc`](https://github.com/dlbeer/quirc/) is used which is written in C. A pre-compiled program has been committed to this repository which works in the docker setup defined.
+If a local setup is required, pull the `quirc` repo and compile the `qrtest` program then either copy it or link to it from this directory.

 Usage